oasis-tcs/openc2-tc-ops/JADN-and-OpenC2.md

 published in August 2021.
-Open source tools to process JADN information models (abstract schemas) used to define OpenC2 content as well as other types of structured data, e.g., Software Bill of Materials (SBOM) documents and validate data against an information model can be found on Github in an OASIS TC Open Repository of [JADN Software](https://github.com/oasis-open/openc2-jadn-software).
+Open source tools to process JADN information models (abstract schemas) used to define OpenC2 content as well as other types of structured data, e.g., Software Bill of Materials (SBOM), and validate data against an information model can be found on Github in an OASIS TC Open Repository of [JADN Software](https://github.com/oasis-open/openc2-jadn-software).